 Why work with graduates?

 The industry and most likely your business will require a constant pipeline of new design, whether brand new creations from scratch or re formatted from previous best sellers, archives, or back catalogue.
-Which all aims to ensure the variety and differentiation of each publisher, retailer and range as well as ensuring relevance and adapting to the changing consumer behavior and design trends over time.
+Which all aims to ensure the variety and differentiation of each publisher, retailer and range as well as ensuring relevance and adapting to the changing consumer behaviour and design trends over time.

 The development and management of product ranges also requires a wide selection of design disciples, experience, and knowledge to create the desired mix whether experienced professionals or new up and coming talent.
 This could be in the form of in-house teams, contractors or freelancers as budgets, costs and scale dictates.